TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 The Enumerable module is a set of methods which can be included in Ruby classes (like Array and Hash).
 You can even include it in your own classes, which will be covered later on.
-These methods are handy for looping through objects in a collection (most commonly arrays, hashes, and ranges).
+These methods are handy for looping through iterable objects in a collection (most commonly arrays, hashes, and ranges).
 They provide easy ways to perform common actions, and are among the most important tools for Rubyists.
 Some enumerable methods can be used on hashes just as on arrays, while others are implemented differently depending on the type of collection used.